informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Upload-Files.md

 ![Upload Files Interactive]({{ "/assets/img/upload-files-interactive.png" | relative_url }})

 1. Click **Browse** (upper right hand side)
-    - Find and select the directory with the data files your organized.
+    - Find and select the directory with the data files you organized.
     - Click **Open**.
 2. Confirm that your files are all accounted for in the "Pending" state.
 3. Click **Upload** (upper left hand side).